The Space Complexity of 2-Dimensional Approximate Range Counting: Lower Bound

 In the rest of this section, we will focus on proving Theorem~\ref{thm:point_sets}.
-We will use the a collection of point sets called {\em binary nets} as a ground set to derive the point sets that satisfy the conditions in Theorem~\ref{thm:point_sets}.
+To derive the sub-collection $\Pcal^*$ in Theorem~\ref{thm:point_sets}, we begin by looking into a collection of point sets called {\em binary nets}.
 Binary nets are a special type of point sets under a more general concept called {\em $(t,m,s)$-nets}, which are introduced in~\cite{matousek:discrepency} as an example of point sets with low Lebesgue discrepancy.
-See the survey by Clayman et.~al.~\cite{clayman1999updated} or the book by Hellekalek et.~al.~\cite{hellekalek1998random} for more results on $(t,m,s)$-nets.
-In this paper we will show that binary nets have two other nice properties: 1) A binary net has high combinatorial discrepancy, i.e., $\Omega(\log n)$; 2) there is a bit vector representation of every binary net, which allows us to extract a sub-collection by constructing a subset of bit vectors.
+See the survey by Clayman et~al.~\cite{clayman1999updated} or the book by Hellekalek et~al.~\cite{hellekalek1998random} for more results on $(t,m,s)$-nets.
+In this paper we will show that binary nets have two other nice properties: 1) A binary net has high combinatorial discrepancy, i.e., $\Omega(\log n)$; 2) there is a bit vector representation for every binary net, which allows us to extract a sub-collection by constructing a subset of bit vectors.
 In the following sections, we will define binary nets, and formalize these two properties.